Meeting the unique needs of every student.

 All Herron High School students are assigned an academic advisor.
 The advisor will assist students in developing a four-year academic plan and choosing appropriate courses as well as advising them on daily academic issues that arise.

-All Herron-Riverside High School students are assigned a school counselor.
+All Herron High School students are assigned a school counselor, who also serves as their academic advisor.
 Herron High School’s school counselors provide a comprehensive counseling program that supports students personal/social needs, college/career plans, and academic growth and prepares them for a future life of leadership and service.

 Student Resource Services